 Suppose that a car accident happened.
 After checking on their passengers and attempting to get their vehicle out of the roadway to avoid additional crashes involving other vehicles approaching the scene, the drivers begin exchanging information, and one driver says to the other: “Let’s just settle this here.
 I will pay you $500 if you don’t report the accident.”
 For all the reasons that a driver would not want to remain at the scene until police arrive, they might also hesitate to offer their information.

-3. The Driver Tells Investigators that You (or Someone Else) Caused the Crash
+3. The Driver Denies Responsibility and Tells Investigators that You (or Someone Else) Caused the Crash

 The term liability refers to the legal responsibility that drivers have to compensate those they have harmed through negligence.
 Negligence is proven by showing that the driver was using a public roadway when the accident occurred, therefore owing others on the roadway a duty of care, that the duty of care was breached when the driver failed to take reasonable actions to avoid a collision, and that this breach was the cause of the accident that resulted in injury.